bananabrann/tv-brannan-cloud/README.md

 ### Setup fullscreen script

-Grandma's TV is an illusion, because it's actually nothing fancy under the hood.
+Grandma's TV is an illusion because it's actually nothing fancy under the hood.
 But to give that illusion, the website needs to be in fullscreen mode.
 Grandma doesn't have access to a keyboard, so pressing F11 everytime is not acceptable.
 Do the following steps so that Firefox can automatically open in fullscreen mode.

 #### Disable Wayland